Alibard/bombat-tyr/README.md

                 .putCustomStyle(mainLayoutStyle)
                 .build(getApplicationContext ());
   ```
-if the user doesn’t want change some params, the user shan't sets it up.
+If you don't want to change some params, you may simply not set them up.
 Like:
 ```java
 final CustomStyle titleStyle = new CustomStyle.Builder(CustomStyle.Type.TITLE)
                   .setBackgroundColor(getResources().getColor(R.color.bg))